An epicurean adventure to: Italy

 - Serve with garlic bread.

-- Serve with a side salad, like this panzanella toscana salad.
+- Serve with a Panzanella Toscana salad.

 - Add additional fresh herbs like oregano.